Configure Routes

 Enter the following prompt in your AI client:

-Create a route with the ID getting-started-ip that matches requests to the URI /ip, and forward them to an upstream using round-robin load balancing with a single node at httpbin.org on port 80.
+Create a route with the ID getting-started-ip that matches requests to the URI /ip, and forwards them to an upstream using round-robin load balancing with a single node at httpbin.org on port 80.

 You should see a response similar to the following: